epfl-ada/ada-2025-project-data_dinosaur/readme.md

 # Methods

 ## Contest captions analysis
+We used *The New Yorker Cartoon Caption Contest* dataset (2016-2023) combined with the data in https://nextml.github.io/caption-contest-data/ to obtain the dates of each contest.
+Then, we analyzed which were the words the most used in captions to discover some correlations between polar words (like man/woman).
+This dataset was also used to analyze the appearance of the words `Trump`and `COVID` over time to check whether these words frequency can be correlated with events like US presidency or a worldwide pandemic.

+Then, ...

 ## Data Collection and Preparation
 We used *The New Yorker Cartoon Caption Contest* dataset (2016–2023), containing captions, images, and reader votes.
 Data were cleaned, normalized, and focused on three key text fields: `image_descriptions`, `image_uncanny_descriptions`, and `questions`.